Askiadesign

 The Benefits of using Askia’s SaaS solution

-As Askia gets closer to releasing the Rapide version of the software, this blog article explains why we will be offering a SaaS solution and the benefits that this should bring to all our clients.
+This blog article explains why Askia will be offering a SaaS solution in the future and the benefits that this should bring to all our clients.
 Definition Software as a Service (SaaS) is a delivery model for software applications where the provider hosts the software and makes it available to customers over the internet.
 In SaaS, customers access the software through a web browser, without the need for any installation or setup on their own systems.
-The provider is…
+The provider is responsible for maintaining and updating the software, and clients…

 The A to Z of Askia